Connect with others who understand.

 Phosphodiesterase Type 5 Inhibitors

-PDE-5 inhibitors work by helping your body make more substances to dilate the blood vessels in your lungs.
-Examples include:
+PDE5 inhibitors work by helping your body make more substances to relax and open the blood vessels in your lungs.
+You also take these medicines by mouth.

 Other PAH Medications